 Christmas Bird Count

 Christmas Bird Counts contribute to citizen science and are open to everyone.
-They run from December 14, 2020 to January 5, 2021.

 Each year, Ontario Nature member groups organize bird counts in their communities across Ontario as part of their holiday traditions.
 A festive holiday tradition for 120 years, the annual Christmas Bird Counts (CBCs) welcome birders of all skill levels.